 Our first Bayesian model analyses revealed the lineages shared by resident and migratory or partial migratory species are the most widespread spatially, as they are found in a higher percentage of localities (Figure 2, Table 1).
 However, we observed that the lineages shared by all three categories (resident, partial migrant and full migrant) are the least widespread, followed by those shared only between residents, partial or full migrants.
 Nevertheless, despite the fact lineages shared by partial or full migratory species and residents are more widely distributed, lineages present in only residents, migratory or partially migratory species presented similar spatial distribution according to our model.
 When repeating these analyses separately for the two main parasite genera, we observed a similar pattern of distribution between Plasmodium and Haemoproteus.
 (Figure S1, Figure S2, Table S1 and Table S2).

-For the second model, in which we analysed the relationship between local prevalence per bird species and local percentage of migratory bird individuals, we observed no correlation between the relative occurrence of migrants and prevalence of haemosporidian parasites per species (p = 0.36, Figure 3, Table 2).
-However, when we repeated the analysis separately for only Plasmodium or Haemoproteus lineages, we observed negative and positive relation between local percent of migrants and number of positive birds per host species, respectively (p = 0.003, p <0.001, Figure S3 and S4, Table S4 and S5).
+For the second model, in which we analyzed the relationship between local prevalence per bird species and local percentage of migratory bird individuals, we observed no correlation between the relative occurrence of migrants and prevalence of haemosporidian parasites per species (, Figure 3, Table 2).
+However, when we repeated the analysis separately for only Plasmodium or Haemoproteus lineages, we observed negative and positive relation between local percent of migrants and number of positive birds per host species, respectively (Figure S3 and S4, Table S4 and S5).
 Parasite richness had significant effect on prevalence per bird species, whether when considering all haemosporidian lineages (Table 2), or only Plasmodium or Haemoproteus lineages (Tables S3 and S4).

 Our mixed model examining the influence of migrants on local parasite richness and prevalence of infections also revealed differences depending on whether we considered both haemosporidian genera together or separately.
-Our first null model revealed that there is no correlation between the percentage of migratory bird individuals per locality and local parasite richness (p = 0.27, Figure 4, Table 3).
+Our first null model revealed that there is no correlation between the percentage of migratory bird individuals per locality and local parasite richness Figure 4, Table 3).
 However, we observed negative relation between the proportion of migratory species and parasite richness.
-Further, we also observed no effect of the percentage of migratory bird individuals on local parasite richness for Plasmodium and Haemoproteus infections when the two genera were treated separately (p = 0.15, p = 0.60, respectively; Figure S5 and S6, Table S6 and S7).
+Further, we also observed no effect of the percentage of migratory bird individuals on local parasite richness for Plasmodium and Haemoproteus infections when the two genera were treated separately (p, respectively; Figure S5 and S6, Table S6 and S7).
 Moreover, in all models we observed significant effects on parasite richness of the other two predictors: local host richness and overall local prevalence.

 4. Discussion

 Animal migrations can play important roles in both the geographical dispersal of disease agents, and in the local epidemiology of diseases for both resident and migratory species (Bradley and Altizer 2005, Bauer and Hoye 2014, Teitelbaum et al. 2018).
 Here, we demonstrated that some migratory birds may disperse parasite lineages through their migratory routes, such that lineages infecting migrants and residents are spread to more localities.
 Despite migration may lead to lineages dispersal in South America, we did not observe higher prevalence of infection in localities with higher proportions of migratory birds.
 Nevertheless, we observed different patterns for Plasmodium and Haemoproteus parasites, being Plasmodium prevalence negatively correlated to higher proportion of migrants whereas Haemoproteus prevalence benefits of migrant’s presence.
 Moreover, haemosporidian richness decreased as the proportion of migratory individuals rose across localities.
 However, parasite richness seems to be positively related to local host richness and prevalence.
-Thus, migrant birds could potentially influence the ecology and evolution of haemosporidian dispersal in South America leading to a certain increase in parasite spread and influencing haemosporidian prevalence, composition and richness.
+Thus, migrant birds could potentially influence the ecology and evolution of haemosporidian dispersal in South America leading to a certain increase in parasite spread and influencing haemosporidian prevalence, composition, and richness.